Kerala Parotta (Paratha / Porotta)

 - Salt – to taste

-- Mix all purpose flour, beaten egg, curd/yogurt, sugar and salt in a bowl.
+- Mix all purpose flour, sugar and salt in a bowl.

-- Slowly add milk and mix it well using your hands until a loose dough consistency is formed.
-The dough should be smooth and a little bit sticky but not stiff (add more milk or flour depending on the absorbency of the flour).
+- Slowly add water and mix it well using your hands until a loose dough consistency is formed.
+The dough should be smooth and a little bit sticky but not stiff (add more water or flour depending on the absorbency of the flour).

 - Place the dough on a working surface and knead it well until the dough is soft and smooth (about 6-8 minutes).
 Perfect kneading makes the parotta/paratha soft and puffy when it is cooked.